How Nurses Decipher Investments

 ⚠️Warning: It’s easy to get lost when looking inside your investments.
 There’s a lot of information in there.
 Keep it simple.
 Right now, all you want to know is if you are invested in stocks, bonds, cash, or something else.
 Forget about everything else you see right now.

 Try to estimate what percentage of your money you have invested in stocks vs. bonds vs. cash, vs. other.
+This requires a little math–don't panic though!
+There's an easier way to do it using a tool I have.

 To calculate your stock percent, divide [total money in stocks] by [total money invested].
 Same for bonds.